IainMcManus/iOSCoreLibrary/README.md

     #import <iOSCoreLibrary/UIButton+applyGlassStyle.h>

-    # Apply the glass style to the done button using small corners on iOS 6
+    // Apply the glass style to the done button using small corners on iOS 6
-    # Also supported are medium (egbsMedium) and large (egbsLarge) rounded corners.
+    // Also supported are medium (egbsMedium) and large (egbsLarge) rounded corners.
     UIColor* buttonColour = [UIColor colorWithHue:240.0f/360.0f saturation:0.5f brightness:0.95f alpha:1.0f];
     [self.doneButton applyGlassStyle:egbsSmall colour:buttonColour];

+    // Applies the glass style and autocolours the text based on the perceived brightness of the colour
+    [self.doneButton applyGlassStyle:egbsSmall colour:buttonColour autoColourText:YES];

 ## UIColor+extensions
 Provides a set of routines to perform common manipulations on UIColor.